kingoflolz/cc_img_dl/readme.md

 # Run instructions

+Note all estimates are very rough, could easily be off by a factor of 2 (but should be the right OOM at least...)

-First, to extract relevant data from Common Crawl WAT files.
+First, to extract relevant data from Common Crawl WAT files. (~1.2PB ingress, ~500GB output, ~100 CPU days)

 ```shell
 # get urls for all WATs